AVAILABLE NOW FOR PRE-ORDER unless indicated otherwise, shipping March 5 thru mid-June 2018:

 Why are plug transplants so much more expensive than the other sizes?

-Because they’re harder to grow and require specialized equipment…they must be planted by hand from a more expensive “starter” seedling, the soil must be purchased and conditioned to meet our specific criteria, and they often have a higher loss rate during the growing season.
+Because [a] they’re harder to grow and require specialized equipment, [b] they must be planted by hand from a more expensive “starter” seedling, [c] the soil must be purchased and conditioned to meet our specific criteria, and [d] they often have a higher loss rate during the growing season.
 In general, plug transplants require more work than any other method of growing evergreens.
-But they have some key advantages, such as:
+But they have some key advantages for you, such as:

 Super fast planting: Perhaps the most important advantage of all from your point of view as the person who will be doing the planting, plug transplants are just jaw droppingly fast and easy to plant compared to a similarly sized bare root evergreen….provided that you have an auger sized to fit the root plug of a plug transplant.
-For many people, the amount of time and backbreaking work saved using this planting method [see our plug seedling planting video and our plug transplant planting video] often outweighs the lower cost of bare root evergreens.
+For many people, the amount of time and backbreaking work saved using this planting method [see our plug seedling planting video and our plug transplant planting video] often outweighs this higher cost.

-Winter shipments: Plug transplants can be shipped from our site in MI at nearly any time of year, such as before the ground has thawed, which is impossible with “bare root” trees.
-We can bring trays of plug transplants indoors to thaw for shipment to weddings, corporate events or to southern states…pretty much whenever you like.
-But thawing and extracting during the winter months is a lot of extra work.
+Winter shipments: Plug transplants can be shipped from our site in MI at nearly any time of year, such as mid winter, which is impossible with “bare root” trees.
+We can bring trays of plug transplants indoors to gently thaw over several days for shipment to weddings, corporate events or to southern states…pretty much whenever you like.
+Please understand that thawing and extracting during the winter months takes time and is a lot of extra work.